A geometric feature tracking approach for noninvasive patient specific estimation of leaflet strain from 3D images of

-To provide a summary of our strain analysis for MVs, clear differences in the characteristics of 1$^\text{st}$ principal strain distributions between pediatric and adult MVs were observed.
+To provide a summary of our strain analysis for MVs, qualitative differences in the characteristics of 1$^\text{st}$ principal strain distributions between pediatric and adult MVs were observed.
 In pediatric valves, the distribution was broader with a higher IQR, whereas in adults, it was narrower and more peaked.
-In population-level PCA, both groups showed increasing strain IQR as valve geometries deviated from the mean shape.
+In cohort-level PCA, both groups showed increasing strain IQR as valve geometries deviated from the mean shape.
 In adults, distinct patterns emerged in which strain in the posterior leaflet progressively increased and became more diffuse with increasing anterior–posterior diameter.
 In contrast, this pattern was not observed in the pediatric MV cohort.
 In our pediatric cohort (mean age 8.9 $\pm$ 4.9 years), the average $1^\text{st}$ principal strain was 0.262 in the anterior leaflet vs. 0.337 in the posterior leaflet in valves with normal morphology.
-Conversely, the average 1$^\text{st}$ principal strain reported in our adult cohort (mean age 64.6 $\pm$ 9.4 years) was markely lower, with strains exhibiting 0.081 and 0.231, respectively.
-These findings confirm the general intuition that leaflet strain reduces with age, attributed to an increase in tissue stiffness and thickness.
+Conversely, the average 1$^\text{st}$ principal strain reported in our adult cohort (mean age 64.6 $\pm$ 9.4 years) was markedly lower, with strains exhibiting 0.081 and 0.231, respectively.
+These preliminary findings are consistent with the general intuition that leaflet strain reduces with age, attributed to an increase in tissue stiffness and thickness.